History of the Writings

 For a detailed explanation of each rule visit this link:

-Who decided what books made up the Old Testament then?
+Who decided what books made up the Old Testament?

 To learn the story behind that, visit the link below, and read the amazing article put together